Yusuf Yasin: Early life and education

 Yusuf Yasin was born in Latakia, Syria, in 1888.
-His parents were Fatima bint Abdullah Jamal and Shaikh Mohammad Yasin, and his grandfather was Ali Al Masri, an Egyptian immigrant to Syria.
+His parents were Fatima bint Abdullah Jamal and Shaikh Mohammad Yasin, and his grandfather was Ali Al Masri, probably an Egyptian immigrant to Syria.

 Following religious education in Latakia Yasin graduated from the University of Jerusalem in 1911.
+He was also educated in Cairo where one of his tutors was Rashid Rida.

 Career and activities

-Yasin worked as a teacher in Jerusalem during the Ottoman period.
-During World War I he began to support the pan-Arab views.
-In 1917 he joined the service of Amir Faisal, son of Hussein bin Ali, King of Hejaz, and continued to serve him until next year.
+Yasin worked as a teacher in Jerusalem in the Ottoman period and supported the pan-Arab views during World War I. He served in the court of Amir Faisal, son of Hussein bin Ali, King of Hejaz between 1917 and 1918.
 In 1920 Yasin began to work for Hussein bin Ali in Mecca who sent him to his another son Abdullah, Amir of Transjordan.
 However, he left Abdullah's service just six months after his appointment.
 Yasin cofounded a weekly nationalist newspaper in Jerusalem in 1921.
 His business associate was Mohammad Kamil Al Budari, and their paper was entitled Al Sabah.

+Yasin left Syria due to the French occupation of the region due to his strong adherence to the independence of Syria and was part of a group called the Istiqlali network which also included another journalist Khayr al-Din al-Zirikli.
 Yasin began to work for the House of Saud in 1923 or in 1924.
 Shukri Al Quwatli, future president of Syria, was instrumental in Yasin's new career.
 Yasin intended to work as a teacher for the sons of King Abdulaziz.
 He first became the head of the political section of the royal court and private secretary to the King.